danielpclark/PolyBelongsTo/README.md

 PolyBelongsTo has grown into a powerful tool for working with all kinds of ActiveRecord relationships and situations.
 PBT makes handling things in AR easier to deal with in a more generic way.
 There are also some hierarchal tools provided which make coding with AR relationships all the more powerful.
 See anything that's missing?
 Please open an issue and suggest a feature!

-**I'M LOOKING FOR** people with experience with extreme/complicated/dangerous database relationships to help with potential edge cases in hierarchal relations by providing insights and addiontal tests.

 #Installation

 Just include it in your Gemfile and then run bundle: